gcorlouer/PhD/writing/plans.md

 * More speculative: Explore the role of information flow between hyppocampal sharp wave ripples and other area in cortex

 ### Mathematical, conceptual contributions:
 More speculative here as I don't have a clear idea of what to contribute too, although I think this could be the area I could contribute the most.
-But the constraint of the PhD where such that I couldn't find a lot of time to think about maths (although I do believe that this is my comparative advantage...)
 * Cointegration (would need to catch up with Lionel on this)
 * Statistical tests for state space models
 * Information theoretic interpretation of predictive processing